 What Are Scam Websites and How To Avoid Scam Websites

-What are scam website?
+What are scam websites?

 Scam websites are any illegitimate internet websites used to deceive users into fraud or malicious attacks.
 Scammers abuse the anonymity of the internet to mask their true identity and intentions behind various disguises.
 These can include false security alerts, giveaways, and other deceptive formats to give the impression of legitimacy.